-Effective Date: Effective for tax years beginning on or after January 1, 2018 Description: In computing New York ENI, a taxpayer may subtract contributions to a corporation's capital made by any governmental entity or civic group (other than a contribution made by a shareholder) that are included in gross income under IRC section 118(b)(2).
+Effective Date: Effective for tax years beginning on or after January 1, 2018

+Description: In computing New York ENI, a taxpayer may subtract contributions to a corporation's capital made by any governmental entity or civic group (other than a contribution made by a shareholder) that are included in gross income under IRC section 118(b)(2).

-New York's COVID-19 Pandemic Small Business Recovery Grants Citation: Section 208(9)(a)(22) Effective Date: Taxable years beginning on or after January 1, 2021 Description: Grants received pursuant to New York's COVID-19 Pandemic Small Business Recovery Grant Program are excluded from taxable income.
+13. New York's COVID-19 Pandemic Small Business Recovery Grants

+Effective Date: Taxable years beginning on or after January 1, 2021

+Description: Grants received pursuant to New York's COVID-19 Pandemic Small

+Business Recovery Grant Program are excluded from taxable income.